“You can't wait for inspiration. You have to go after it with a club.” ~ Jack London

-I immediately thought of the Jack London quote at the top of this post, and considered how slippery the notion of inspiration is.
-And how the best exhibit components often come about from spending time with visitors and ideas and materials figuring out what works (and what doesn't) and stumbling onto serendipitous avenues that would never have been found in mind-numbing development meetings or the reveries of creating slick computer renderings to show potential donors.
+I immediately thought of the Jack London quote at the top of this post and considered how slippery the notion of "inspiration" is.
+And how the best exhibit components often come about from spending time with visitors and ideas and materials figuring out what works (and what doesn't) and stumbling onto serendipitous avenues that would never have been found in mind-numbing exhibit development meetings or the reveries of creating slick computer renderings to show potential donors.

 New ideas are fragile things, especially ideas centered around approaches that have never been tried before.
 Doubts start to creep in: What if your ideas fall flat before your peers during a presentation meeting?
 What if visitors don't like the ideas?
 Many museums speed through, or try to short-change, the often messy and plain hard work of really trying ideas out even though the final exhibition is often better for these early uncertainties.
 These museums want the inspiration, but they aren't willing to go after it with a club.

-So here's an idea for your current (or next) exhibits project: take one exhibit idea, even if it's not fully formed and truly "inspiring" and just try it out for at least 20 minutes with visitors inside your museum.
+So here's an idea for your current (or next) exhibition project: take one exhibit idea, even if it's not fully formed and truly "inspiring" and just try it out for at least 30 minutes with visitors inside your museum.
 You can test or show your idea with paper, tape, and a pen (stuff you already have near your workspace) Ask your visitors questions.
 Let them make suggestions.
-You do have time (20 minutes) and money (near zero) to do this!
+You do have time (30 minutes) and money (near zero) to do this!

 "The advice I like to give young artists, or really anybody who'll listen to me, is not to wait around for inspiration.
 Inspiration is for amateurs; the rest of us just show up and get to work.
 If you wait around for the clouds to part and a bolt of lightning to strike you in the brain, you are not going to make an awful lot of work.
 All the best ideas come out of the process; they come out of the work itself.
 Things occur to you.
 If you're sitting around trying to dream up a great art idea, you can sit there a long time before anything happens.
 But if you just get to work, something will occur to you and something else will occur to you and something else that you reject will push you in another direction.
 Inspiration is absolutely unnecessary and somehow deceptive.
 You feel like you need this great idea before you can get down to work, and I find that's almost never the case." ~ Chuck Close